canjs/canjs/index.md

 __1.0.6__ (June 22nd 2012)

  - can.compute
-      - Added a [computed value type object](https://github.com/bitovi/canjs/commit/8eb7847d410c840da38f4dd5157726e560d0a5f5) that can be used to represent several observe properties or a single static value.
+      - add: a [computed value type object](https://github.com/bitovi/canjs/commit/8eb7847d410c840da38f4dd5157726e560d0a5f5) that can be used to represent several observe properties or a single static value.

  - can.ejs
-      - Fixed problem with [trailing text](https://github.com/bitovi/canjs/commit/419248bf190febe5c3ccacb188e9c812e997278e) not being added to template.
+      - fix: problem with [trailing text](https://github.com/bitovi/canjs/commit/419248bf190febe5c3ccacb188e9c812e997278e) not being add: to template.

 __1.0.5__ (June 2nd 2012)

  - can.model
-      - Added ability to [overwrite model crud operations](https://github.com/bitovi/canjs/commit/235097a46e45329d63da9b6d28a6c284c1b2a157) by defining a `make` prefixed static function, such as `makeFindAll`
+      - add: ability to [overwrite model crud operations](https://github.com/bitovi/canjs/commit/235097a46e45329d63da9b6d28a6c284c1b2a157) by defining a `make` prefix: static function, such as `makeFindAll`

  - can.EJS
-      - [Fixed problem](https://github.com/bitovi/canjs/commit/4d4d31f12a57db1ff81f47fa0c8b4261d8133dbb) with nested block statements.
+      - [fix: problem](https://github.com/bitovi/canjs/commit/4d4d31f12a57db1ff81f47fa0c8b4261d8133dbb) with nested block statements.

  - can.each
-      - [Added optional third argument](https://github.com/bitovi/canjs/commit/bbd2ad5e38df90f0ebcc09a20f7ea216fe20bd72) that defines the context for the iterator function.
+      - [add: optional third argument](https://github.com/bitovi/canjs/commit/bbd2ad5e38df90f0ebcc09a20f7ea216fe20bd72) that defines the context for the iterator function.

  - can/util/function
-      - Added `can.defer` [method](https://github.com/bitovi/canjs/commit/64de5254ce8c284b20c3da487638497457152105) as an alias for `setTimeout(function(){}, 0)`.
+      - add: `can.defer` [method](https://github.com/bitovi/canjs/commit/64de5254ce8c284b20c3da487638497457152105) as an alias for `setTimeout(function(){}, 0)`.

  - can.view
-      - Fixed `toId` [so it will work](https://github.com/bitovi/canjs/commit/19c9ca0f07b00afe3c99bf439c089948c46464a6) with both older and newer `steal` versions.
+      - fix: `toId` [so it will work](https://github.com/bitovi/canjs/commit/19c9ca0f07b00afe3c99bf439c089948c46464a6) with both older and newer `steal` versions.

 __1.0.4__ (May 22nd 2012)

- - Fixed plugin build process
+ - fix: plugin build process

 __1.0.2__ (May 20th 2012)

- - Fixed breaking namespace issue.
+ - fix: breaking namespace issue.

 __1.0.1__ (May 18th 2012)